ESA Mentorship Program (ESAMP)

 How often should meetings occur?

-Mentors and mentees are responsible for agreeing on the frequency and timing of their meetings.
-The mentee typically takes the lead in organizing and scheduling these meetings.
+Mentors and mentees agree on the frequency and timing of meetings.
+The mentee typically takes the lead in scheduling.

 Is it mandatory to send my Mentoring Action Plan to the ESA?